marvinbernhardt/dos-calc/README.md

 For each moltype there is also:

-- `rot_treat`, which is a char that determines the method used for the rotational treatment.
+- `rot_treat`, which is a char that determines the method used for the rotational DoS that is calculated.
 - `abc_indicators`, which is a list of four integers, which indicate two pairs of atoms (zero indexed).
   If the number is -1 it stands for the center of mass of the molecule, but this is only allowed for the second number of each pair.
-  These atom pairs define the helping vectors a, b and c, that are related to the true principal axes (from lowest to highest moment of inertia)
+  These atom pairs define the helping vectors a, b and c, that also form the auxiliary frame.
   The first two numbers define a, the second two define b'. c is the cross product of a and b', b is the cross product of c and a.
+  Whenever principal axis are calculated in DosCalc, the auxiliary vectors will be used to switch them to point in a consistent direction.
+  Therefore a, b, c should point roughly in the direction of the principal axes (from lowest to highest moment of inertia).
+  They can also be used to directly output the rotational DoS with respact to the auxiliary frame (in this case their order is not important).

 Depending on the point group of the molecule the following needs to be defined: